NormandinSystems/big-g-electric/README.md

-make sure all images are files on the site and are functional

 her generators aren't generac they're champion generators she's also an authorized resell and repairer of the generators. murray will tell you which models she runs and we can get everything from their website, manuals, picturs, details, etc.